brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-11.md

 were doing..

 "Time's up," Slughorn said.
 "Have you made your selections?
 How about Mr.
 Malfoy?
-Ah, the Belfax Heating Potion*, a tricky potions sure to impress even your father and Professor Snape, both men known for their exacting standards.
+Ah, the Belfax Heating Potion\[^93-1], a tricky potions sure to impress even your father and Professor Snape, both men known for their exacting standards.
 You Miss Granger of Malfoy?
 Evergreen Potion, I should have known.
 By far the most ingenious potion in the whole book.
 McGonagall said your desire for ever greater heights of understanding were limitless."

 Draco smirked and accepted the praise with his usual ungracious preening, while Hermione flushed with pleasure.
 Slughorn turned Harry and Clyde.